qqxproject/qqX/README.md

 - Installable on all versions of standard Linux

-- Rapid development, simplified interface system based on Qemu / KVM
+- Rapid development, simplified system based on Qemu / KVM

 ![qqX-vmm](https://github.com/qqxproject/qqX/assets/3956806/18e5c495-8072-49a5-8b9c-e1302549efcf)

-- Ideal for distro testing and developer VM collections
+- Great for distro testing and developer VM collections

 - Extra extended range of _installation-ready_ distros and desktops with built-in improvements for Windows and MacOS